Dyhless/typescript-hw-01/README.md

 ## Task - Acceptance criteria

-### As part of the homework for Module 1, you need to install and configure the development environment.
+### Install and configure the development environment.
 All detailed steps are described in topics 3-5.

 **Brief description of your actions:**